rdiersing1/Projects/README.md

   *	No backend code, only pure html

-## Game “For Science”: AVALIBLE UNDER https://github.com/rdiersing1/ForScienceRepository
+## Game “For Science”: avaliable under https://github.com/rdiersing1/ForScienceRepository

   *	Created a runner style game using unity engine and C#.
 Worked with associate for original artwork.